Lucan, Dublin: Football

-Several football teams play in the area: Arthur Griffith Park FC, Griffeen Celtic, Beech Park, Esker Celtic, Ballyowen Celtic, Hillcrest AFC, Lucan United FC, and Liffey Valley Rangers FC.
+Several football teams play in the area: Arthur Griffith Park FC, Griffeen Celtic, Beech Park, Esker Celtic, Ballyowen Celtic, Hillcrest AFC, Liffey Valley Rangers FC, and Lucan United FC.
+The latter, Lucan United, was included in the list of clubs proposed to contest the inaugural season of the FAI National League in Autumn 2026.

 Boxing

 Esker Amateur Boxing Club hosted the first-ever All-Female Amateur Boxing tournament in Ireland.
 As of 2016, it had grown to become Europe's largest female-only boxing tournament.
 Another boxing club, Lucan Boxing Club, was reformed in 2008 after several years of hiatus.